FoundryApp/foundry-cli/README.md

   # https://firebase.google.com/docs/functions/firestore-events
   # Based on the 'trigger' field, there are 3 sub-types of
   # a 'firestore' function: onCreate, onDelete, onUpdate
+  - name: myFirestoreOnCreateFunction
+    type: firestore
+    trigger: onCreate
+    # The 'createDoc' field creates a new specified document
+    # that will trigger this firestore function.
+    # Keep in mind that this document will actually be
+    # create in the emulated Firestore!
+    createDoc:
+      collection: path/to/collection
+      id: new-doc-id
+      data: '{}'
+    # You can also reference a document from your production
+    # Firestore database.
+    # This document will be copied to the emulated Firestore
+    # database and will trigger this function.
+    createDoc:
+      getFromProd:
+        collection: path/to/collection
+        id: existing-doc-id

+  - name: myFirestoreOnDeleteFunction
+    type: firestore
+    trigger: onDelete
+    # The 'deleteDoc' field deletes a specified document from
+    # the emulated Firestore database.
+The deletion will
+    # trigger this firestore function.
+    # Keep in mind that this document will actually be
+    # deleted from the emulated Firestore database.
+So it must
+    # exist first!
+    deleteDoc:
+      # A document inside this collection must exist in the
+      # emulated Firestore database
+      collection: path/to/collection
+      id: existing-doc-id

+  - name: myFirestoreOnUpdateFunction
+    type: firestore
+    trigger: onUpdate
+    # The 'updateDoc' field updates a specified document
+    # from the emulated Firestore database with a new
+    # data.
+The update will trigger this firestore function.
+    # Keep in mind that this document will actually be
+    # updated in the emulated Firestore database.
+So it must
+    # exist first!
+    updateDoc:
+      collection: path/to/collection
+      id: existing-doc-id
+      # A JSON string specifying new document's data
+      data: '{}'
 ```